Juliusmwash/alx-system_engineering-devops/0x19-postmortem/README.md

 ## Conclusion

 We regret any inconvenience caused by this incident and appreciate your patience and understanding.
-Acme Services remains committed to delivering reliable and resilient services to our valued users.
+J&G Services remains committed to delivering reliable and resilient services to our valued users.
 We will continue to learn from incidents and invest in the improvement of our systems to provide a seamless experience.

 Sincerely,

-The Acme Services Team
+The J&G Services Team